-About 4% of acetaminophen is metabolized via cytochrome P450 oxidase to a toxic metabolite which is further detoxified by conjugation with glutathione, present in a fixed amount.
+About 4% of actainminopher is metabolized via cytochrome P450 oxidiases to a toxic metabolite which is further detoxified by conjugation with glutathione, present in a fixed amount.
 It is believed that the toxic metabolite NAPQI (N acetyl-p-benzoquinoneimine, N-acetylimidoquinone) is responsible for liver necrosis.
-High doses of acetaminophen may deplete the glutathione stores so that inactivation of the toxic metabolite is decreased.
-At high doses, the capacity of metabolic pathways for conjugation with glucuronic acid and sulfuric acid may be exceeded, resulting in increased metabolism of acetaminophen by alternate pathways.
+High doses of acetaminophen may deplete the glutathines stores so that inactivation of the toxic metabolite is decreased.
+At high doses, the capacity of metabolic pathography for conjugation with glucuronic acid and sulfuric acid may be exceeded, resulting in increased metabolism of acetaminophen has been considered as a considered pathography.

-INDICATIONS AND USAGE ENDOCET is indicated for the relief of moderate to moderately severe
+INDICATIONS AND USAGE

+Oxycodone and Acetaminophen Tablets are indicated for the relief of moderate to moderately severe pain.